-Its name a clear hint in this regard, HighLow.net is a fully regulated Australian binary option brokerage, which has in recent years emerged as one of the best trading destinations for Australia, New Zealand, Europe, Japan as well as China.
+Its name a clear hint in this regard, HighLow.net is a fully regulated Australian binary option brokerage, which has in recent years emerged as one of the best trading destinations for Australia, Europe, Japan as well as China.
 US traders are not accepted.

 The corporate entity behind the online brokerage is Highlow Markets Pty.
 Ltd. Incorporated in May, 2010, the company is registered under the ACH number 143 553 628, and its Business Number (ABN) is 85143553628.
 Located at Level 14, Macquarie House, 167 Macquarie Street, Sydney, NSW 2000, Australia, Highlow Markets Pty Ltd is authorized to provide foreign exchange and derivatives brokerage services, including on the internet, as well as market news and data streaming services, by the Australian Financial Services Commission, under license number 364264.
 The body regulating the online activity of the brokerage is ASIC, the Australian Securities and Investments Commission.

 ASIC’s requirements are some of the most difficult to comply with in the business, as they cover everything from staff education to accounting standards and company risk management.
 ASIC also requires the brokerage to keep clients’ monies in segregated accounts, and to observe strict insurance policies to protect its traders against a sudden collapse of the brokerage.
 Trader monies are kept in a Client Money Trust Account, with the National Australia Bank – a truly reputable AA- rated financial institution.
 While most binary option brokers are based in countries with vary lax financial regulation, that is obviously not the case with HighLow.

 Over its relatively brief history, HighLow.net has accrued some 50,000 binary option trading accounts from all over the world.

 HighLow Trading Platform